abeasock/Reproducible_Research-Coursera/Peer Assignment 1/PA1_template.md

 ### Loading and preprocessing the data

-Load the data into R
+1. Load the data into R

 ```r
 activity_all <- read.csv("activity.csv")
 ```

+2. Process/transform the data (if necessary) into a format suitable for your analysis Not done at this step

 ----------------------------------------------------------------------------------